cheng-01037/cheng-01037.github.io/_pages/about.md

   - /about.html
 ---

 I am a Lecturer in Healthcare Imaging at the [Department of Engineering Science, University of Oxford](https://eng.ox.ac.uk/).
 My research centres on data-efficient, robust, and user-friendly machine learning approaches for medical image/signal computing.
-Prior to joining Oxford, I worked as a postdoctoral researcher on machine learning for cardiovascular science at the [Institute of Clinical Sciences, Imperial College London](https://www.imperial.ac.uk/institute-clinical-sciences/) from May 2023 to April 2024.
+Prior to joining Oxford, I worked as a postdoctoral researcher on machine learning for cardiovascular science at the [Institute of Clinical Sciences, Imperial College London](https://www.imperial.ac.uk/institute-clinical-sciences/).
 Before that, I obtained my PhD in Computing Research from the [Department of Computing, Imperial College London](https://www.imperial.ac.uk/computing/).

 Research Interest